-Defensive end Everson Griffen, who was a Pro Bowl alternate, was added to the Pro Bowl roster after injuries at his position.
+Vikings defensive end Everson Griffen was added to the Pro Bowl roster as an injury replacement for Houston's J.J.
+Watt on Thursday.
 This is the first time the six-year veteran has been selected to the Pro Bowl.

-Griffen had 10.5 sacks in 15 games this season.
-He also had 44 tackles and a forced fumble (you and Aaron Rodgers surely remember that one).
+In 15 games this season Griffen had 10 ½ sacks.
+He also had 44 tackles and a forced fumble of Aaron Rodgers in the Vikings' season-ending victory at Green Bay.

-Griffen will give Peterson a Vikings teammate at the Pro Bowl.
-Peterson, the 2015 rushing champion, was the only Vikings player named to the Pro Bowl when the rosters were initially announced last month.
+Griffen will give Adrian Peterson a Vikings teammate at the Pro Bowl.
+Peterson, the 2015 rushing champ, was the only Vikings player named to the Pro Bowl when the rosters were originally announced last month.

-The Pro Bowl is Sunday, Jan.
-31 at Aloha Stadium in Honolulu, Hawaii.
+The Pro Bowl is Jan.
+31 in Honolulu.